aaronkai/docs-1/docs/budgeting/index.md

 ### Overspending

-When you overspend in a category, that needs to rollover as well.
-You spent money that wasn't budgeted, so now you need to go back and take it out from somewhere.
-Doing this keeps your budget intact.

-One way to do this would be to simply roll it over into next month's budget for that category, subtracting it from the available amount.
-This hardly ever works in real life — if you have a food budget it's highly unlikely you'll be able go under it next month just because you overspent.
+When you spend money that wasn't budgeted, the overspending needs to come from somewhere.
+This is a fundamental principle of budgeting.
+By default, Actual treats overspending as a rollover.

-Usually you have a couple places that you draw money from to cover overspending.
-To make it easy, **all overspending is automatically taken out of next month's To budget amount**, and category balances are reset to zero.
-This makes it easy to make up for it by reducing your budget in some other category (like savings).

-If there is money leftover in a category at the end of a month, it simply rolls over into the category's balance next month.
+In Actual, **all overspending is automatically taken out of next month's To budget amount**, and negative category balances are reset to zero each month.
+Any money leftover in a category at the end of a month rolls over into the category's balance the following month.
+As we will see below, another method to cover overspending is to move money within a month's budget.

 ## Working with the budget